emmercm/www/src/blog/_if-it-doesnt-page-me.md

 ## Conclusion

-The next time you see an alert that no one has acte
+The next time you see an alert fire that no one has acted on in months, just delete it.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NjQyNTc5MzcsLTEyMjc0NjQ5OTUsLT
+eyJoaXN0b3J5IjpbMTIxMTY0MTM1MCwtMTIyNzQ2NDk5NSwtMT
-ExMDE3OTI2NTUsOTkwNjA0NjE3LDEwMTYyNDA2MDAsLTEyNjA0
+EwMTc5MjY1NSw5OTA2MDQ2MTcsMTAxNjI0MDYwMCwtMTI2MDQ1
-NTU2MjYsMTM0ODk5MjA2NywtODM2NjA1MTcsLTkxNzU1MjIyLC
+NTYyNiwxMzQ4OTkyMDY3LC04MzY2MDUxNywtOTE3NTUyMjIsLT
-0xNzI0NzM4MjIzXX0=
+E3MjQ3MzgyMjNdfQ==
 -->